napari/napari.github.io/fundamentals/labels.md

 All our layers support three blending modes `translucent`, `additive`, and `opaque` that determine how the visuals for this layer get mixed with the visuals from the other layers.

-An `opaque` layer renders all the other layers below it invisibile, and will fade to black as you decrease its opacity.
+An `opaque` layer renders all the other layers below it invisible and will fade to black as you decrease its opacity.

-The `translucent` setting will cause the layer to blend with the layers below it if you decrease its opacity, but will fully block those layers if its opacity is 1.
+The `translucent` setting will cause the layer to blend with the layers below it if you decrease its opacity but will fully block those layers if its opacity is 1.
 This is a reasonable default, useful for many applications.

 The final blending mode `additive` will cause the layer to blend with the layers below even when it has full opacity.
-This mode is very useful for visualizing multiple layers at the same time.
+This mode is especially useful for visualizing multiple layers at the same time.

 ## naming layers